-Note: When upgrading, the MSS automated installer will uninstall the previous installation; you do not need to run a separate uninstall.
+Note: When upgrading, the MSS automated installer will uninstall the previous installation and preserve some customized data, such as MSSData.
+You do not need to run a separate uninstall.

 To uninstall Management and Security Server:

 - On Windows: click Control Panel > Programs and Features > Micro Focus Host Access Management and Security Server. - On Linux or UNIX: use the Uninstall utility.